sf-wdi-19-20/modules/w11_d1_1_node_express_mongo_review/README.md

 ## Why MEAN stack?

 MEAN allows developers to build full-stack applications using only JavaScript (and of course HTML and CSS).
+Because they use Node.js, MEAN stack applications can also scale well to handle large numbers of client requests quickly and smoothly.

 **<span style="font-size:200%">M</span>ongoDB**
 * uses JS for its query language (instead of the more traditional SQL -- which is why it's a *NoSQL database*)